David Jamieson (rugby union): Amateur career

 Jamieson's rugby career spanned the amateur and professional era.
-In 1995 before professionalism was introduced in Scotland - Scotland taking up professional rugby a year later for the 1996-97 season - he was playing for West of Scotland.
+In 1995 before professionalism was introduced in Scotland – Scotland would take up professional rugby a year later for the 1996–97 season – he was playing for West of Scotland.
+He subsequently signed for the Glasgow Warriors.

-When Jamieson signed for Glasgow Warriors the Prop was playing for West of Scotland.

-Whilst not involved with the professional provincial Glasgow side in the 1997-98 season, Jamieson played amateur rugby with Stirling County.
+Whilst not involved with the professional provincial Glasgow side in the 1997–98 season, Jamieson played amateur rugby with Stirling County.

 In 2000, he was back at West of Scotland and played at the opening of West's new stand at Burnbrae.
-However at the start of the 2000-2001 season, following West's demotion to Division 2, he was one of 14 players that staged a walk-out of the club.
+However at the start of the 2000–01 season, following West's demotion to Division 2, he was one of 14 players that staged a walk-out of the club.
 He then signed for Ayr RFC.

-By 2002, Jamieson was playing at Glasgow Hutchesons Aloysians. but they also got relegated to Division 2 in 2005.
+By 2002, Jamieson was playing at Glasgow Hutchesons Aloysians. but they were also relegated to Division 2 in 2005.